As well as abandoned friendly cats and kittens

 Supporters look to BCCC for leadership in the movement to protect cats’ lives.
 We promote no-kill policies for cats and work toward educating value to the lives of all animals.
 Our experience in grassroots organizing, hands-on activism and education has empowered local government, veterinarians, non-profit groups and caregivers with tools and knowledge to practice, teach and advocate for humane care for cats.
 BCCC’s volunteer staff provides a voice for cats and Americans that value cats’ lives.

-BCCC cat food donations have been low this summer.
+Our cats need food year round, in cold or in warm weather.
 Please help us continue to feed our felines by donating wet and dry cat food at the following locations:

 Trappers are needed to humanely trap a cat or colony of cats so they can be spayed or neutered, helping to put an end to pet overpopulation.